-- CO 1 understand the concepts of Normed space and continuity of linear maps - CO 2 have a knowledge of Banach spaces. - CO 3 get the idea of uniform boundedness principle, closed graph and open mapping theorems operator.

-CO 4 catch the concepts of bounded inverse theorem and spectrum of a bounded

-CO 5 understand the idea of weak convergence, reflexivity and compact linear maps.
+- CO 1 understand the concepts of Normed space and continuity of linear maps - CO 2 have a knowledge of Banach spaces. - get the idea of uniform boundedness principle, closed graph and open mapping theorems - catch the concepts of bounded inverse theorem and spectrum of a bounded operator. - CO 5 understand the idea of weak convergence, reflexivity and compact linear maps.